paulfantom/pawel.krupa.net.pl/content/post/2018-07-01-Automate-your-grammar-checks.md

 ```

 This also uses new Travis feature of build stages, runs checks in parallel, and caches NPM installation directory, so everything should be fast.
-I have also changed a little `write-good` execution, so it will do more checks, report it in more compact format, and will always return true
+I have also changed `write-good` execution a bit, so it will do more checks, report it in more compact format, and will always return true
 (`write-good` doesn't have a mechanism for exceptions).

 ## Sum up